needle-mirror/com.unity.collections/Documentation~/issues.md

 # Known issues

 All containers allocated with `Allocator.Temp` on the same thread use a shared `AtomicSafetyHandle` instance rather than each having their own.
-On the one hand, this is fine because Temp allocated collections cannot be passed into jobs.
-On the other hand, this is problematic when using `Native*HashMap`, `NativeParallelMultiHashMap`, `Native*HashSet`, and `NativeList` together in situations where their secondary safety handle is used.
-(A secondary safety handle ensures that a NativeArray which aliases a NativeList gets invalidated when the NativeList is reallocated due to resizing.)
+Most of the time, this isn't an issue because you can't pass `Temp` allocated collections into a job.

+However, when you use `Native*HashMap`, `NativeParallelMultiHashMap`, `Native*HashSet`, and `NativeList` together with their secondary safety handle, this shared `AtomicSafetyHandle` instance is a problem.

+A secondary safety handle ensures that a `NativeArray` which aliases a `NativeList` is invalidated when the `NativeList` is reallocated due to resizing.

-Operations that invalidate an enumerator for these collection types (or invalidate the `NativeArray` returned by `NativeList.AsArray`) will also invalidate all other previously acquired enumerators.
-For example, this will throw when safety checks are enabled:
+Operations that invalidate an enumerator for these collection types, or invalidate the `NativeArray` that `NativeList.AsArray` returns also invalidates all other previously acquired enumerators.
+For example, the following throws an error when safety checks are enabled:

 ```c#
 var list = new NativeList<int>(Allocator.Temp);